megajoules8/Mirador/README.md

 The app can be found here: [Míreadóir](mireadoir.ie)

+I hacked it in a day and then had a lot of refactoring to do.
+I'm still working on tidying up main.py.
+Fixing the sorting and normalising sped it up substantially.
+TODO:
+- the file interleaves functions and other code, making it hard to understand the structure -> moving all non-function code to a if __name__ == "__main__": block at the bottom.
+- extract the long literals in get_text into constants (or maybe a helper module).
+Typically a lot of this html formatting work would be done via templates (e.g. jinja)

 I have a research license with Foras Na Gaeilge.
 Please contact them if you would like permission to use data from Teangleann.

 Míreadóir enables users to search Irish words by substring.